Podima2/apply/applications/ElevantuChanges.md

 The foundation of this project emerged from extensive real-world testing of rejection therapy challenges as a means to rapidly build entrepreneurial confidence.
 Originally derived from vocal warm-up exercises before hackathon pitches and startup presentations, these challenges evolved into a structured, repeatable procedure for reducing social anxiety, improving communication skills and enlarge ones comfort zone, Quickly.

-To be clear this isnt a infantile social experiment project, although unconventional, I have personally found this to be the most effective method to quickly improve public speaking, negotiation, handling rejection, and networking skills.
-Critical skills of an entrepreneur.
+Realising the system of repeatable actions can be applied to any skill gave birth to the idea of supporting people to achieve their skill development goals with the same techniques the gaming industry uses to improve consistency.

 Over the past year, I’ve documented and refined these challenges through consistent content creation—recording video demonstrations, sharing guides to my close friends, and sharing insights with entrepreneurial communities.
-This groundwork validates both the feasibility and demand for a scalable, systematic approach to confidence-building, which Elevantu now aims to bring on-chain with a dapp that can ease frictions I have with my current workflow.
+Personally I have been documenting in public the completion of 4 habits everyday for the past 3 weeks.
+Observing friction points and theorising where and how users can be supported through their own journeys.
+This has heavily influenced the mechanism design.

 ## 📅 Development Roadmap